maxchang3/biome-config/README.md

 }
 ```

-Add following scripts to your `package.json`:
+Add the following scripts to your `package.json`:

 ```json
 "scripts": {